Victorian Railways J class (1954): Design Improvements

 Together with the K and N classes, the J class had its boiler pressure raised in the early 1960s from 175 to 180 psi, which raised their nominal tractive effort to 29500 lbf.

 Following recommendations from the 1957 Australian and New Zealand Railway Conference, locomotive J546 was selected for the installation of a Laidlaw-Drew oil firing system in place of the convention weir-type burner.
 However, the locomotive was found to steam poorly under load using the Laidlaw-Drew system and was converted back to weir burner operation.
 No further locomotives were converted.

 Demise

 By the late 1960s, the J class was largely relegated to shunting at various country yards, with many losing their cowcatchers and gaining shunter's steps on sides of the tender.
-The introduction of the Y class diesel electrics saw the J class even superseded in that role and, in November 1967, J523 became the first J class to be scrapped.
+J554 was noted as the first of the oil-burning locomotives to be fitted with tender handrails and shunters steps.
+The introduction of the Y class diesel electrics saw the J class superseded in that role and, in November 1967, J523 became the first J class to be scrapped.
 Scrappings continued until June 1978, with J538 the last to go.

+Some engines were converted to stationary boilers for workshop supplies.
+For example, J526 was parked outside Jolimont Workshops until late December 1972, having had its chimney replaced by a 25 ft pipe and being fired by briquettes.

 J550 holds the distinction of being the very last steam locomotive in normal revenue service on the Victorian Railways, being rostered on the 6 a.m.
 Bendigo pilot on 25 May 1972.